jasonmoo/eq/README.md

 A simple queue that expands via container/list and uses channels for `Enqueue` and `Dequeue` actions.

+Allows enqeue/dequeue via channels that will never block.

 ###Example:

 	// channels are buffered to provided size